Written by: Rob Lister

 At R&BS, we’ve seen first-hand how the right expertise can turn a ‘no’ into a ‘yes’:

-- A mixed farm was declined when applying for diversification finance.
+• Diversification support: a mixed farm was declined diversification finance.
 The bank didn’t understand how the non-traditional income streams integrated with the core farming operation.
 R&BS bridged that gap and secured approval.

-- A farm with agricultural, equestrian, and personal income sources was rejected until R&BS worked with a lender to properly structure a solution that appropriately incorporated the personal income to demonstrate serviceability.
+• Complex income structures:a farm with agricultural, equestrian, and personal income was rejected until R&BS worked with a lender to properly structure a solution that appropriately incorporated the personal income to demonstrate serviceability.

-- Another case involved complex requirements for debentures and guarantees.
-Knowledge of lenders and strong relationships with specialist agricultural solicitors allowed R&BS to find a compromise and get the deal over the line.
+• Strategic problem solving: in a case involving complex debentures and guarantees, our knowledge of lenders and strong relationships with specialist agricultural solicitors allowed us to find a compromise and secure funding.

 R&BS as partners in growth

-In a world of increasing financial complexity, a specialist agricultural mortgage consultant isn’t a luxury.
-They’re becoming essential.
-They don’t just find mortgages.
-They build funding cases, identify the right lenders, and structure deals that suit your farm’s needs.
+In a world of increasing financial complexity, a specialist agricultural mortgage consultant is becoming essential.
+We don’t just find mortgages.
+We build strategic funding cases, identify the right lenders, and structure solutions that suit your farm’s long-term goals.

 Rob’s article for the NACFB can be found here (p64).